Scott D. Berns, MD, MPH, FAAP

 President and CEO

-Scott D. Berns, MD, MPH has extensive experience in both clinical and administrative roles, along with a passion for improving children’s health, especially among vulnerable children.
+Scott D. Berns, MD, MPH, FAAP has extensive experience in both clinical and administrative roles, along with a passion for improving children’s health, especially among vulnerable children.

 Berns joined NICHQ from the March of Dimes National Office, where he was the Senior Vice President of Chapter Programs and Deputy Medical Officer.
 There he provided direction in education and community services to all March of Dimes state-based chapters, including DC and Puerto Rico.
 Berns directed national initiatives that are implemented in communities, such as family support and professional development in the newborn intensive care unit (NICU), mobile health care, and Healthy Babies Are Worth the Wait®.
 He is editor and co-author of “Toward Improving the Outcome of Pregnancy III: Enhancing Perinatal Health Through Quality, Safety and Performance Initiatives.”

 Berns is a board certified pediatrician and pediatric emergency physician.
 He is a Clinical Professor of Pediatrics at the Warren Alpert Medical School of Brown University and Clinical Professor of Health Services, Policy and Practice at the Brown School of Public Health in Providence, RI.
 He formerly held the post of Medical Director of Pediatric Trauma at Hasbro Children’s Hospital in Providence, RI for 7 years.
 Berns is also a co-founder of The Progeria Research Foundation, Inc., and serves as its chairman of the board.